graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 You might be wondering, "if I just define `Cake` and `Donut` in my application, why can't GraphQL just include them like it does the controller?".

 It certainly can, but there are risks to arbitrarily grabbing class references not exposed on a schema.
 With introspection queries, all of those classes and their method/property names could be exposed and pose a security risk.
 It might not be able to query the data, but imagine if a enum named `EmployeeDiscountCodes` was accidentally added to your graph.
-All the values of that enum would be publically exposed.
+All the values of that enum would be publically exposed via introspection.

 To combat this GraphQL will only ingest types that are:

--   Referenced in a `GraphController`
+-   Referenced in a `GraphController` action method **OR**
--   Attributed with at least once instance of a `[GraphType]` or `[GraphField]` attribute somewhere within the class.
+-   Attributed with at least once instance of a `[GraphType]` or `[GraphField]` attribute somewhere within the class **OR**
 -   Added explicitly at startup during `.AddGraphQL()`.

 This behavior is controlled with your schema's declaration configuration to make it more or less restrictive based on your needs.
 Ultimately you are in control of how aggressive or restrictive GraphQL should be; even going so far as declaring that every type be declared with `[GraphType]` and every field with `[GraphField]` lest it be ignored completely.
 The amount of automatic vs. manual wire up will vary from use case to use case but you should be able to achieve the result you desire.